sivetesh-analyst/Research-Assignment/README.md

      and AI can affecting our future career and everyday life.

   - Purpose of the research assigment:
   .
-The aim of this  research assignment was to learn and understand the role in the ecosystem b
+The aim of this  research assignment was to learn and understand the role in the ecosystem
-    between the data analyst, AI and Developers and data how they are governed and regulated.
+    between the data analyst, AI and Developers and data how it's governed and regulated.